Clyde M. Narramore: Personal life

 In 1946, Clyde Narramore married Ruth Elliott, whose parents were missionaries in China.
 Throughout her career, Ruth was a professional artist, musician, magazine editor and poet.
 They were married for 64 years until her death in 2010.
 The Narramores had two children, Melodie and Kevin.
-Dr. Clyde Narramore is also the uncle of psychologist Dr. S. Bruce Narramore, an author, former Biola University professor and the past president of the Narramore Christian Foundation in Arcadia, CA. During this tenure as NCF's president, Dr. Bruce Narramore led a series of field retreats and seminars for missionaries and sons and daughters of missionaries.
-He also helped to found a Ph.D. program in Christian Counseling at the Asia Graduate School of Theology–Philippines.
+Clyde Narramore is also the uncle of psychologist S. Bruce Narramore, an author, former Biola University professor and the past president of the Narramore Christian Foundation (NCF) in Arcadia, California.
+During this tenure as NCF's president, Bruce Narramore led a series of field retreats and seminars for missionaries and sons and daughters of missionaries.
+He also helped to found a Ph.D. program in Christian counseling at the Asia Graduate School of Theology–Philippines.

-With the help of Dr. Lee Bendell, Clyde and Ruth Narramore enjoyed leading international Christian tour groups each August for more than 20 years.
-On his Hawaii tours, Dr. Narramore would often sing and play his ukulele.
+With the help of Lee Bendell, Clyde and Ruth Narramore enjoyed leading international Christian tour groups each August for more than 20 years.
+On his Hawaii tours, Narramore would often sing and play his ukulele.
 The family was musical and often performed as a four-part singing group during their seminars and while traveling abroad.

 In the 1980s, Melodie and Kevin were gospel recording artists with the Bread and Honey record label.
-Melodie Narramore Yocum was also the Director of Theater Arts at California Baptist University in Riverside, CA until she died in 2007.
-Clyde's son, Dr. Kevin Narramore, is a behavioral scientist, author, researcher and speaker.
+Melodie Narramore Yocum was also the Director of Theater Arts at California Baptist University in Riverside, California, until she died in 2007.
+Clyde's son, Kevin Narramore, is a behavioral scientist, author, researcher and speaker.
 Kevin created the International Trauma Response Program at the Narramore Christian Foundation when he served as Executive Vice President.
-Expanding on his father's tradition of whole person wellness, Kevin founded the Narramore Institute whose mission is to "educate, inspire and empower leaders and organizations to implement solutions to today's most pressing health and productivity challenges".
+Expanding on his father's tradition of whole-person wellness, Kevin founded the Narramore Institute, whose mission is to "educate, inspire and empower leaders and organizations to implement solutions to today's most pressing health and productivity challenges".

-"Every person is worth understanding" was Dr. Narramore's most famous motto and is the title of his autobiography.
+"Every person is worth understanding" was Narramore's most famous motto and is the title of his autobiography.